Yun Hang Hu Appointed to McArthur Professorship

 “I want to show my appreciation to the University,” Hu said.
 “I’ve been able to move very fast because of the conditions here.
 I have received so much support from my colleagues in the department, especially Steve Kampe and [former chair] Mark Plichta; the College of Engineering; and the University administration.
 My graduate students have been wonderful, and I especially appreciate the support I receive from my wife and children.”

 Charles McArthur, now retired, earned a BS in Metallurgical Engineering in 1950 from Michigan Tech.
-The former executive vice president of BHP-Utah International is a member of Michigan Tech’s Materials Science and Engineering Academy and is a recipient of the Board of Control Silver Medal.
+The former executive vice president of BHP-Utah International is a member of Michigan Tech’s Materials Science and Engineering Academy and is a recipient of the Board of Trustees Silver Medal.
 He and his wife, Carroll, live in Cameron Park, Calif.

 Endowed professorships are supported by gifts of $1 million or more.
 Interest from the endowment typically underwrites research and professional development activities of the professor.